TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-10-20-metamorphosis-css-transforms.md

   }
 ```

 As a result, this div is skewed a number of degrees along both the x- and y-axis.

-Note: transform: skew takes care of both horizontal and vertical directions, however, transform: scaleX or scaleY will achieve the same effect for the individual parameters and axis
+Note: transform: skew takes care of both horizontal and vertical directions, however, transform: skewX or skewY will achieve the same effect for the individual parameters and axis

 ### Matrix()